truecharts/website/src/content/docs/guides/cnpg-backup-restore.md

 Before CNPG will correctly restore the database, the following modifications need to be done after recreating or importing the app configuration:

-1. Ensure you've setup CNPG backups as well as restore as it was previously
+1. Ensure you've setup CNPG backups as well as recovery as it was previously

 2. Ensure the "mode" is set to `recovery`